Strong existence and uniqueness of the tilt-indexed Busemann process in the planar corner growth model: Introduction

 A line of work originating with Newman \cite{New-95} shows that Busemann functions are almost sure attractors in an appropriate sense, which proves both \textit{strong existence} (meaning that every probability space supporting the weights supports the Busemann process) and \textit{strong uniqueness} (any two generalized Busemann functions associated to the same deterministic tilt are equal almost surely).
 These methods require control of the curvature and differentiability properties of the limit shape.
 Proving these types of estimates is a long-standing and difficult open problem outside of exactly solvable models.
 A collection of results in this vein implying strong existence and uniqueness in the exactly solvable Exponential LPP originally appear in \cite{Cat-Pim-13, Cou-11, Fer-Pim-05}.

-About a decade ago, Ahlberg and Hoffman introduced a theory of ``random coalescing geodesics" in FPP in \cite{Ahl-Hof-16-}.
-One of the contributions of that paper is a proof of strong existence of the Busemann functions without unproven hypotheses on the limit shape: namely, that what we call generalized Busemann functions previously constructed in the weak sense in planar first-passage percolation previously constructed by Damron and Hanson in \cite{Dam-Han-14} can be pulled back to the original probability space.
-In \cite{Ahl-Hof-16-}, this was phrased in terms of the associated covariant geodesics but we will see in the sequel, the two perspectives are equivalent.
-They also introduce a labeling scheme that allows them to prove a similar strong uniqueness statement to the one we prove below (and much more besides).
-There are some technical differences between our treatment and theirs, but our methods are largely inspired by those of \cite{Ahl-Hof-16-}.
+About a decade ago, Ahlberg and Hoffman \cite{Ahl-Hof-16-} introduced a theory of ``random coalescing geodesics" in FPP.
+One of the contributions of that paper is a proof of strong existence of the Busemann functions without unproven hypotheses on the limit shape.
+Namely, what we call generalized Busemann functions previously constructed in the weak sense in planar first-passage percolation by Damron and Hanson in \cite{Dam-Han-14}, can be pulled back to the original probability space.
+In \cite{Ahl-Hof-16-}, this was phrased in terms of the associated shift-covariant geodesics.
+We show below that the geodesic and Busemann function perspectives are equivalent.
+They also introduce a labeling scheme that allows them to prove a similar strong uniqueness statement to the one we prove below.
+There are technical differences between our treatment and theirs, but our methods are largely inspired by those of \cite{Ahl-Hof-16-}.
 We do not use the geodesic labeling scheme introduced in \cite{Ahl-Hof-16-}, preferring to work directly with the tilt indexing.